You must make an appointment. We no longer accept dropped applications or unscheduled walk-ins.

 Class B License to Carry allows the holder to purchase, possess and transport non-large capacity handguns, and large capacity rifles, shotguns and their respective large capacity loading devices.
 It does grant the bearer a limited right to carry a non-large capacity handgun, but the holder may not carry a loaded concealed handgun in a public place.
 For example, a security guard could carry an exposed, loaded non-large capacity handgun.
 Also, if transporting the firearm in a vehicle, it must be unloaded and in a locked case or trunk.
 [Pursuant to Massachusetts law, regardless of the type of permit held, if transporting a rifle or shotgun on a public way, said long arm must be unloaded (including any magazines for such) and in a case, unless involved in hunting, with a valid hunting license.
 Note: Veterans groups, while carrying unloaded rifles for ceremonial purposes, are exempt from this statute].

 Note: Residents no longer need a permit to buy or carry Mace and/or pepper spray.

-All of the above permits are valid for at least 5, but no more than 6 years, expiring on your birthday.
+All of the above permits are valid for at least five, but no more than six years, expiring on your birthday.
 Important Note: There is a 90-day “grace period” on expired licenses to carry.

 If you have the old version FID Card, (issued prior to 1998) it is expired, despite the fact it says on it that it never expires.
 There is no exception for the possession of any firearms, rifles or shotguns under an expired FID card.
 Do not carry or transport any arms out of your home under any circumstances.
 We would advise you to secure any weapons with a properly licensed friend, relative or dealer until such time as you obtain the proper permit.